Spokane’s Best Neighborhoods –

 I bought my first pack of cigarettes, all of 11-years old, at the old R & R corner store.
 It was owned by a Korean family.
 Needless to say, both parties in the transaction didn’t know what they were getting themselves into.

 Kissed my first girl, Amber, in her shanty, ramshackle apartment while her mom was away (who knows where).
 I was 10, she was 12.

 But the South Perry Neighborhood isn’t on this list because of my nostalgia for the area.
-No, it’s on the list because today the old R & R is now a Wisconsin Burger, and the old Altamont Pharmacy is now a pizza joint and pub.
+No, it’s on the list because today the old R & R is now a Wisconsin Burger, and the old Altamont Pharmacy is now an upscale hipster restaurant.
 (I don’t know what happened to Amber.)
-In fact, the South Perry Neighborhood has transitioned since my departure 24 years ago from a place where the neighborhood kids sit around and smoke cigarettes to one of the hippest destinations in the city.
+In fact, the South Perry Neighborhood has transitioned since my departure 26 years ago from a place where the neighborhood kids sit around and smoke cigarettes to one of the hippest destinations in the city.

 An Identifiable Center